The Ross Township-based Reginella Construction is suing the Travelers Insurance and Surety Company in connection to the renovation.

 In the complaint, attorneys say the canceled contracts have prevented the construction firm from bidding on and obtaining contracts and bonds for other projects.

 In an Aug.
-1 letter to community members, Moon Area Superintendent Donna Milanovich said the revamped building will be completed in time for the district's first day of school on Sept.
+1 to community members, Moon Area Superintendent Donna Milanovich said the revamped building will be completed in time for the district's first day of school on Sept.
 5.

 Construction on the building, which is 95 percent complete, will continue through August, according to her letter.